thorbjornium/Software-Manual/src/cloud-architecture.md

 Cloud DR: [https://www.techtarget.com/searchdisasterrecovery/definition/cloud-disaster-recovery-cloud-DR](https://www.techtarget.com/searchdisasterrecovery/definition/cloud-disaster-recovery-cloud-DR)

 ## **Multicloud Tenancy**

-After completing this episode, you should be able to:

-Discuss the topic of multicloud tenancy and describe its major aspects

-**Description:** In this episode, you will learn about the topic of multicloud tenancy.
-This includes a discussion of its many potential benefits.

-### **Multicloud Tenancy**

 Multicloud tenancy is when you use the services of multiple public or private cloud providers.
 This provides you with many potential advantages, including: